v-fedorov/DestinyTailor/README.md

 ## Releases

-### v0.2 - Mobile
+### 0.2.x - Mobile

+- **0.2.1**
+ - Greatly improved visibility of inventory.
+ - Inventory can now be toggled.
+- **0.2.0**
  - Significant improvements to mobile viewing.
    - Much easier to see characters
    - Items are now fully visible.
  - Clearer character selection.

-### v0.1 - Initial release
+### 0.1 - Initial release

 - Searching
   - Quickly search Bungie for your character on either XBox or PSN.